Trump Will Win Again. No Way He'll Win. Be Wary Of 2020 Election Predictions

 It is easy to dismiss 2016 as an outlier — even as outlandish.
 But past presidential cycles may well look more predictable in hindsight than they were in real time.
 In hindsight, whatever happened can come to seem inevitable.
 (After all, somebody winds up winning and making some prediction seem prescient.)

 Back then, on the Republican side, half a dozen contenders topped the polls for at least a week or two late in 2011 and it took months to winnow the field.
 The nomination fell to Mitt Romney, who ran a creditable race and had a plausible scenario for winning through October.
-On Election Night his staff was so confident that they did not even prepare a concession speech in case they lost.
+On election night, his staff was so confident that they did not even prepare a concession speech in case he lost.

 Needless to say, none of these developments had been glimpsed in the waning days before that election year began.